ResourcesTrying to find the best tool for the job? Maybe I can help...

 Data Backup: I use GSuite to run my business, and while I feel pretty confident that Google takes great pains to secure their own company data, I’m not comfortable relying solely on them to back mine up.
 So I use Spanning Backup to back up all my email, Google calendar, contacts, and Drive docs.
 That information is the lifeblood of my business and I sleep better at night knowing that if Google lets me down, my info is still safely stored elsewhere.
 (Spanning offers plans for Salesforce and Office365, too.)

-I have a massive amount of mission-critical business data for myself and my clients that’s not stored in the cloud, but lives on my own computers.
+I have a massive amount of mission-critical business data that’s not stored in the cloud, but lives on my own computers.
 While I certainly hope never to have a hard-drive failure or a disastrous event like a fire or flood, we all know – stuff happens.
 So I not only back up my computers redundantly on-site, I back everything up to the cloud as well.
 That’s where CrashPlan comes in.
 It’s another one of those minimal monetary investments that pays major dividends in peace of mind.

 Websites: Your website is one of your biggest business assets, and there are a lot of moving parts to keeping it up and running.
 I recommend and use NameCheap for domain registration, SiteGround for hosting and Elegant Themes for gorgeous WordPress themes.